cms-btv-pog/BTVNanoCommissioning/README.md

    --autorebin AUTOREBIN
-                        Rebin the plotting variables by merging N bins in case the current binning is too fine for you --xlabel XLABEL      rename the label for x-axis
+                        Rebin the plotting variables by merging N bins in case the current binning is too fine for you --xlabel XLABEL      rename the label for x-axis --splitOSSS SPLITOSSS
+                        Only for W+c phase space, split opposite sign(1) and same sign events(-1), if not specify it, would be OS-SS as default
 ```
 - data/data, MC/MC comparisons